pldiiw/1arc/doc/architecture.md

 is 80 bytes long.
 We will store it from the address `0x000` through `0x04F` included.
 Now it is time to write our instructions, starting with the first one written at address `0x200`, and so on.

+Afterwards, the program counter should point to the address `0x200`.
+All values of the stack are set at `0x000` and the stack pointer at `0x0`.

 This is pretty much all the interpreter has to set up to get ready to read the instrutions.